For applications that store data using the default MySQL character

 application use, you must also consider the environment within

 which those applications execute.
-If you will send
+For example, if you will send

 statements using UTF-8 text taken from a file that you create in

 an editor, you should edit the file with the locale of your

-environment set to UTF-8 so that the file encoding is correct and so that the
+environment set to UTF-8 so that the file encoding is correct and

-environment, the script must handle character encoding properly for its
+the script must handle character encoding properly for its

 interaction with the MySQL server, and it must generate pages that

 correctly indicate the encoding so that browsers know how to

 display the content of the pages.
-For example, you can
+For example, you can include

 <meta> tag within your